Top US Cities that Need Mosquito Control

 It might seem like you should water your lawn every day.
 The more water the better, right?
 But watering your grass every day can weaken the root system in your yard.
 The daily watering can cause the root system to become shallow and dry out fast.
 Overall, watering too often will weaken your lawn.
 On the other hand, watering too infrequently can cause the roots to dry out and the lawn to yellow.
 The key is to water just a couple of times a week to help keep your lawn moisturized and healthy.

 Since lawns need about 1 -1 ½ inches of water a week, you can divide that between two or three watering sessions of about half an inch each time.
-During the winter or colder times, lawns only need to be watered once or maybe twice to maintain the right amount of water.
+During winter weather or colder conditions, lawns only need to be watered once or maybe twice to maintain the right amount of water.

 How Long to Water Your Lawn